arthurattwell/trello-to-web/README.md

 This is a simple Jekyll site for generating readable web-page versions of Trello board content.
 For instance, if you want all the content from a given board on a single page for sharing or printing to PDF.

-Currently, it only displays card names, the lists each cards is on, and the card description.
-It includes a filter for showing only the cards that contain a certain phrase or list name.
+Currently, it only displays each card's name, the list it's on, and the card description.
+The web page includes a filter for showing only the cards that contain a certain phrase or list name.

 ## Warning